 A Place for Custom Camera Buttons with Night Sky Photography

 I am going out to the Flint Hills in Kansas this weekend to try and get a Milky Way shot or two.
 Living in the Kansas City Area makes it difficult to get a decent Milky Way shot due to the amount of light pollution.
 Prior to my departure, I did a ton of research on the perfect settings for night sky photography and have set my C2 button to the following.
-These are 2 great resources Photography Life and Topaz Blog.
+These are 2 great resources Photography Life and Night Sky Pix.